Hospitals continue to have great success using direct mail.

 St. David’s Round Rock Medical Center was one of the first full-service community hospitals in Round Rock, TX, which is one of the nation’s fastest growing cities.
 Yet, competition came with the area’s dramatic population increases, with rivals all touting themselves as the “best” of one medical specialty or another.
 Celeste Lesmeister, marketing director at St. David’s Round Rock Medical Center, knew consumers had unmet needs, so she partnered with Austin, TX-based Elizabeth Christian & Associates Public Relations and Special Audience Marketing to conduct research and create a campaign to address those needs, while also promoting the medical center and its emergency services.

-“We had just completed a direct mail campaign for our urgent care centers locally — we had just opened one in eastern Round Rock — and we saw that direct mail resulted in an immediate spike within two days of our hospital direct mail hitting,” says Lesmeister.
+“We had just completed a direct mail campaign for our urgent care centers locally.
+We had just opened one in eastern Round Rock.
+Within two days of our hospital direct mail hitting, we saw that the direct mail resulted in an immediate spike,” says Lesmeister.
 “So, when we started devising this campaign, direct mail seemed like the most natural medium.
 We could cross-market the smartphone technology and we could put something in a consumer’s hands to give them the resource they needed.
 They could learn about us, but they could also educate themselves on how to be proactive in an emergency.”

 The direct mail piece included instructions on how to download the smartphone app iTriage, an acute care decision tool to guide consumers through symptoms to possible causes.
 It also incorporated GPS technology to help consumers locate emergency and urgent care services, as well as pharmacies and other medical services.